How much interest on 1 million pounds can you earn?

 For some context, let’s look at one UK bank in particular, Starling Bank.

-Of course, we have not discussed compound interest, which is when you earn interest on interest.
+Of course, we have not discussed compound interest, which is when you earn interest on interest over the years.
 Compound interest is a complex topic best discussed with a financial adviser.

 But, if you’re curious about how much compound interest you could earn on £1 million pounds, it’s worth using a compound interest calculator.